West Central Franklin, Maine: Geography

 The territory consists of three townships along the western edge of the county, south of Rangeley Plantation and north of Weld, namely Township D, Township E, and Township 6 (North of Weld).

 Demographics

 As of the 2010 Census, there are no people living in the location.

+Education

+The Maine Department of Education is responsible for school assignments in unorganized territories.